When it comes to finding simple ways to enrich your health, it doesn’t get much better, or easier than enjoying kombucha.

 How To Make Your Own Kombucha Tea

-- A large glass or metal jar or bowl
+- A large glass jar or bowl

 - A piece of woven cloth or coffee filter and an elastic band